 - Increased plasma viscosity and hyperfibrinogenaemia are risk factors for subsequent adverse events in unstable angina and stroke.

 - Plasma viscosity increases in relation to progression of peripheral occlusive vascular disease and correlates with clinical stages of the disease.

-- C-reactive protein (CRP) is better than erythrocyte sedimentation rate (ESR) for monitoring fast changes as it does not depend on fibrinogen or immunoglobulin levels, and is not affected by red blood cell numbers and shape.
+- CRP is better than ESR for monitoring fast changes as it does not depend on fibrinogen or immunoglobulin levels, and is not affected by red blood cell numbers and shape.

 - The name derives from its ability to react with the C polysaccharide of Streptococcus pneumoniae, but it may also bind to chromatin in nuclear DNA-histone complexes.
 Once bound, it is able to activate the classical complement pathway.

-- CRP concentrations characteristically return to normal after 7 days of appropriate treatment for bacterial meningitis if no complications develop.
+- CRP concentrations characteristically return to normal after seven days of appropriate treatment for bacterial meningitis if no complications develop.
 Serial monitoring of serum and CSF-CRP concentrations may be useful clinically.